industrial-edge/LEdgeBuffer-getting-started/README.md

 9. Press install for each of the packages shown in the **Dependencies** tab (should appear after previous restart)

-10. Go to the MQTT-Configuration node, and enter the login info under the **Security** tab. (for successful MQTT connection)
+10. Go to the MQTT-Configuration node, and enter the login info under the **Security** tab (for successful MQTT connection).
+Do the same for the OPC-UA Configuration node serving as interface for the indicators of the dashboard.
+(The HTTPS login info can be changed in the UI)

 11. Then go to the MQTT-In node, and replace the topic property with your respective PLC topic.